StrangeRanger/customized-unix-terminal/docs/index.md

 My custom terminal profile is a based on the one I use on macOS.
 To add it to your list of profiles, follow the instructions below:

-1. Download the terminal profile: <a href="Terminal%20Profiles/Gnome%20Basic%20%28Modified%29.dconf" download>Gnome Basic (Modified).dconf</a>
+1. Download the terminal profile: [Gnome Basic (Modified).dconf](Terminal%20Profiles/Gnome%20Basic%20%28Modified%29.dconf).
-2. Download the profile setup script: <a href="Terminal%20Profiles/gnome-terminal-profile-setup.bash" download>gnome-terminal-profile-setup.bash</a>
+2. Download the profile setup script: [gnome-terminal-profile-setup.bash](Terminal%20Profiles/gnome-terminal-profile-setup.bash)
 3. Open a new terminal window.
 4. Navigate to the directory where you downloaded both files.
 5. Execute the code: